asecurityguru/devsecops-github-actions-all/README.md

 # Java Reachability Playground Modified by ASecurityGuru

-# Updated on 28th April, 2022 - Added GitHub Workflow file
+# Updated on 11th June, 2022 - Added GitHub Workflow file(Added SonarCloud Code Coverage Changes)

 This is an intentionally vulnerable application.
 It was purposely designed to demonstrate the capabilities of Snyk's Reachable
 Vulnerabilities feature and includes both a "Reachable" vulnerability (with a direct data flow to the vulnerable function) and a "Potentially Reachable" vulnerability (where only partial data exists for determining reachability).